Prashanth-790/FULL_ADDER_SUBTRACTOR/README.md

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by lakshmen prashanth R: RegisterNumber:24007066
 */

 **RTL Schematic:**